cyanso/Adobe_DNG_SDK_1.6_Linux/README.md

 It has been tested on Ubuntu 20.04.

-Please read the "*readme.txt" docs if you would like to repeat by yourself.
+Please read the "*readme.txt" docs if you would like a try by yourself.